heejicat/Full-stack-online-course-project/README.md

 Presentation video in Korean: https://www.youtube.com/playlist?list=PLW2UjW795-f5wpzqtucWi_qRA8zK_Z14R Demonstration start at 5:48 in Korean : https://youtu.be/Q-Xp3xFB7Us?t=348
-or you can try on localhost
+or you can try on localhost with eclipse
 <br />
 <br />
 - **Langauge**